featherbear/presonus-studiolive-api/README.md

 ## Research

-Protocol research was performed on a _StudioLive Series III 24R rack mixer_, and the _StudioLive Series III 16 console_.
+Protocol research was performed on a _StudioLive Series III 24R rack mixer_ and a _StudioLive Series III 16 console_, using the [UC Surface](https://www.presonus.com/products/UC-Surface) application on an Android and Windows device.
 You can read more about my research at the link below

 * [Protocol Research](https://featherbear.cc/presonus-studiolive-api/protocol.html)
 * [(Git) Python research code](https://github.com/featherbear/presonus-studiolive-api/tree/research_python)